bugy/incremaven/README.md

 * -r (--root_path) - the path to the project.
 By default, if argument is missing, the script will run in current directory
 * -m (--maven) - pass additional arguments to maven execution.
 E.g. --maven="-fae -DskipTests"
 * -o (--root_only) - a flag (no value needed), making the script to build only the child projects, which are submodules (direct or nested) of the root project.
+* -t (--track_unversioned) - a flag (no value needed) for considering unversioned files in local changes analysis

 ### Some tips
 * Pass -fae (fail at end) parameter to maven